Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 **Explanation:**

 > The lambda notation is basically an anonymous function that can take any number of arguments with only single expression (i.e, cannot be overloaded).
-It has been introducted in other programming languages, such as C++ and Java.
+It has been introduced in other programming languages, such as C++ and Java.
 The lambda notation allows programmers to "bypass" function declaration.

 #### Q68.
 What is the primary difference between lists and tuples?